 A frozen embryo transfer (FET) involves transferring an embryo that’s been frozen previously (learn more about cryopreservation here).
 Since you don’t have to go through another egg retrieval, it’s much less intense than a full-blown IVF cycle.
+An FET may be combined with an ERA to improve timing of implantation.
 Frozen embryos have been shown to have similar pregnancy rates to fresh IVF cycles.

 Baseline labs and an ultrasound are done on Cycle Day 1, 2, or 3 for a FET.
 This lets the doctor monitor the stimulation of your lining.
-It also lets them check for polyps, which may inhibit implantation.
+During this scan they can also check for polyps, which may inhibit implantation.

 Similar to an IVF cycle, the doctor will go over your calendar and have you sign consents before you do an FET.